Megan Craig’s exhibition essay for Dark Segment, October 2018

 There is something open and broad in Hong’s gesture of pouring and pulling, dyeing and pounding these monumental pieces of paper.
 Nothing delicate or prim, they seem pliant and rugged, more like skins than pulp.
 Large and weighty enough to succumb to their own mass, the works on the walls fold and tear in places, droop in others.
 Despite their heft, they retain – miraculously – the precarity of paper: its translucence, its susceptibility to moisture, heat, and touch.
 In a way, paper is the model medium for folding, wrapping, and recording imprints, but it is ill-suited for building or other practices of insulation, unfit for clothing or homes.
 The house or the home stands somewhere in the middle of Hong’s thinking as something left behind.
 She follows Rilke’s invitation to seek the infinite by going out into the evening, leaving the comfort and safety of every room.
 Her work takes shape outdoors and it records and captures the variability of weather, light, and time.
 Brought inside, her sheets initially lie rolled and stacked in a heap.
 As she pulls them apart they gravitate toward one another by an enigmatic magnetism, forming amorphous alien beings.
 Some seem to hover on paddles extended for landing, others protrude with tongues licking the walls.
 All of them explode the traditional rectilinearity of the frame as they wander and stretch, eke and pool, altering and softening geometric space.
 Holes and shreds serve as reminders of their humble, material means as well as their essential, ecstatic homelessness.

 A tension between strength and vulnerability lies at the heart of Hong’s work and practice.
 The physical act of making paper requires beating and pounding fibers to a pulp, a dynamic, muscular activity that yields the simultaneously tough and tender sheet.
 Poured into a massive frame, the pulp settles in a meshwork of tangled threads.
 Atop the gelatinous substrate, the artist delicately places things (a leaf, a piece of fabric), which leave impressions captured in the drying sheet like memories imprinted on a waxy soul.
 In the process, she poses an existential question about how to capture memory traces in a medium that is destined to dry and deteriorate.
 She dramatizes the building up and breaking down of memory over time by showing us the process accelerated and augmented by bouts of extreme exposure.
 So much of the art world remains geared toward the preservation of work, but Hong, in the tradition of feminist performance work like that of Ana Mendieta, makes the work in order to facilitate its demise.
 She does this tenderly, ritualistically, taking the papers outside as if releasing them to return to the elemental from whence they came.
-Her colors are made to bleed, reminding us of the instability and temporality of pigment, as well as the ties between saturation and life, pallor and death.

 I could not help thinking of the word “glory” when I first saw Dark Segment.
 In Hebrew, the word for glory is kavod, and its root means “heavy.”
 Glory is not something light, but like the papers themselves, an armature or shield that occasionally falls over things, lending them new, protective weight.
 It’s the weight of the dark segment rising or falling in the sky that makes the dawning or fading light appear that much brighter.
 It’s the weight of these papers that makes them feel so much like flesh composed of earth and sky.
 Hong’s works tinge the space with an atmosphere that defies simple resolution.
 The air feels simultaneously warm and cool, calibrated exactly to dismantle the demarcation between pink and blue.
 One has to sit with them over time to feel the pace of the gradients and witness their changing lights.
 As Anne Carson writes: “There is something you should know and the right way to know it is by a cherrying of your mind.”
 You cannot know this work by an act of reflective judgment.
 It demands a different intimacy – a willingness to be present, to be exiled, and to be stained.
 Rather than seeing the exhibit, one would do better to inhale it or let it seep into the pores of your skin, which is, after all, the papery threshold between inside and outside, just barely holding one together, already touched by the sky.